-For competitive Applications, contracts must be executed prior to Application Submission deadline, must include a discernible contract price, must be signed by the purchaser and seller, must include a legal description of the property, and must provide legal control of the site to the proposed General Partner or proposed LP.

-- For 9% Credits Applications, site control must be in place at least through November 30, 2023. - For 4% Credits/Bonds Applications, site control must be in place through the estimated bond closing date.
+For competitive applications, contracts must be executed prior to Application Submission deadline, must include a discernible contract price, must be signed by the purchaser and seller, must include a legal description of the property, and must provide legal control of the site to the proposed General Partner or proposed LP at least through November 30, 2023.
+Site control must be in place through estimated bond closing date for a 4% Credit project.